bbatsov/batsov.com/_posts/2022-05-30-having-fun-with-custom-domains-for-email.md

 settings and magic happens.
 - Vanity.
 It just looks cool to have an email address like `firstname@lastname.net`.
 Or `somethingsmart@funnydomain.net`.
 - Better inbox management - if you're involved in many projects/activities you might want to be using different emails for all them and then have some routing/sorting based on this.
+- You get a fancy email logic page like `https://mail.yourdomain.com`.
+- You're running a business and you need to present yourself in a professional light.
+I guess this doesn't need any further explanation.

 All those points were important to me to some extent.
 Here's how I make use of custom domains in general: